mcltn/invoiceAnalysisV2/README.md

 ````
 $ pip install -r requirements.txt
 ````
-2. IF you desire to use your Internal IMS user/password/yubikey access you must manually uninstall the SoftLayer SDK and manually build the internal SDK.
+2. For Internal IMS user/password/yubikey access you must manually uninstall the SoftLayer SDK and manually build the internal SDK for the script to function properly.
+Additionally, you must be connected via Global Protect VPN while running reports and will be prompted for your 2FA yubikey. each time you run the script.
+[Instructions](https://github.ibm.com/SoftLayer/internal-softlayer-cli)
 ```azure
 $ pip uninstall SoftLayer
 $ git clone https://github.ibm.com/SoftLayer/internal-softlayer-cli